-The 2021 Baseball Season is happening, and you don’t need cable to watch Chicago Cubs games.
-However, with MLB TV rights, how to watch your Chicago Cubs can be confusing depending on where you live.
-This article will explain how to watch every Chicago Cubs game this season, no matter where you live.
+The 2023 MLB Season is here, and you don’t need cable to watch Chicago Cubs games.
+This article will explain how you can stream the next Cubs game and every Chicago Cubs game this season, no matter where you live.

 - Chicago Cubs TV Market: Parts of Illinois, Indiana, Iowa, and Wisconsin